cube-js/cube/guides/material-ui-dashboard/content/5_multipage_dashboard_with_data_table.md

 export default Toolbar;
 ```

-Nice, the next step is to edit our parent component.
-We need to add state, modify our query, and add new props to the toolbar component.
-Also, we will add sorting to our table.
-Open `pages/DataTablePage.js` and add
+To make these filters work, we need to connect them to the parent component: add state, modify our query, and add new props to the `<Toolbar />` component.
+Also, we will add sorting to the data table.
+So, modify the `src/pages/DataTablePage.js` file like this:

 ```diff
 // ...